KinderLab Robotics History

-KinderLab Robotics is dedicated to universal STEM literacy.
-We aim to accomplish this by providing research-based robot kits to every young child.
+KinderLab Robotics is dedicated to universal STEAM literacy.
+We aim to accomplish this by providing research-based robot kits to young children.
 Robotics in early learning introduces STEAM concepts in a playful way and gets even the youngest learners excited about Science, Technology, Engineering, Arts and Math!

 Marina Umaschi Bers

-Marina Umaschi Bers is a professor at the Eliot-Pearson Department of Child Study and Human Development and the Computer Science Department at Tufts University.
-She heads the interdisciplinary DevTech research group at Tufts.
+Dr. Marina Umaschi Bers is an Augustus Long Professor of Education at the Lynch School of Education and Human Development at Boston College, where she heads the interdisciplinary DevTech Research Group.
 Her research involves the design and study of innovative learning technologies to promote positive youth development.
-Dr Bers is also the co-founder and chief scientist at KinderLab Robotics, Inc.
+Marina is also the co-founder and chief scientist at KinderLab Robotics, Inc.